PTSD Hypervigilance Or Hyperawareness: Managing Hypervigilant Behavior

 These behaviors and symptoms can vary widely in their severity.
 In general, people with hypervigilance may recognize their symptoms, but they may not always acknowledge the intensity of their reactions and behaviors.
 They may defend their actions and argue they’re necessary to ensure their safety.

-While hypervigilance can be a primary symptom of PTSD, these behaviors may also occur in people with other anxiety disorders, including panic disorder and social phobia.
+While hypervigilance can be a primary symptom of post-traumatic stress disorder (PTSD), these behaviors may also occur in people with other mental health conditions. anxiety disorders, including panic disorder and social phobia, are commonly associated with hypervigilance.
 Many researchers believe that anxiety can naturally boost hypervigilance, which may increase a person’s level of threat detection.
 This can result in a distressing feedback loop of anxiety, threat detection, and over-alertness.

 Hypervigilance vs. paranoia